nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ### Delete \(S_i\)

-This menu item appears only if you right-clicked on a user-defined subset.
+This menu item appears only if you selected a user-defined subset.
-Choosing it deletes the user-defined subset on which you right-clicked.
+Choosing it deletes the user-defined subset you selected.

 ### Delete \(CC_i\), \(OC_i\), \(gH_i\), etc.

-This menu item appears only if you right-clicked on a partition (i.e. on one of its sets).
+This menu item appears only if you selected a partition (i.e. on one of its sets).
 Partitions can be conjugacy classes \(CC_i\), order classes
 \(OC_i\), left cosets \(gH_i\), or right cosets \(H_ig\).
-Choosing this option deletes the entire partition on which you right-clicked (e.g. all conjugacy classes, all order classes, or all left/right cosets of the subgroup, etc.).
+Choosing this option deletes the entire partition you selected (e.g. all conjugacy classes, all order classes, or all left/right cosets of the subgroup, etc.).